dydtaylor/LibsmolWE/README.md

 sudo find / -name libsmoldyn_shared.so
 ```

-Second, prior to every execution you need to set your library path variable: use the following commands to do so:
+Second, prior to every execution you need to set your library path variable.
+Use the following commands to do so:

 ```
 LD_LIBRARY_PATH=/YOUR/LIBRARY/LOCATION